dev-jyotshna/react/readme.md

 - useCallback is a React Hook that lets you cache a function definition between re-renders. useCallback(fn, dependencies) dependeancy every const that rerenders the password
+- use useCallback do when passwordGenerator() is direcly called , react limits no. of renders to prevent an infinite loop.